The Event Tech 12 – TagDigital Edition

 Take us through your process of working with a new client.

-Once we receive the brief, the client gets a media plan, as long as they are happy with that we then request some images/video, ask for one tag to go on their website/reg pages, then we do everything else.
+Once we receive the brief, the client gets a media plan; as long as they are happy with that we then request some images/video, ask for one tag to go on their website/reg pages, and then we do everything else.

-We build out the campaigns, sort out your tracking, set up weekly calls, optimise for performance and do whatever it takes to hit the target we have pre agreed.
+We build out the campaigns, sort out your tracking, set up weekly calls, optimize for performance, and do whatever it takes to hit the target we have pre-agreed.

 In your mind, what is your greatest client success story?

-We took a US brand who runs about 12 large events a year from a $0 ad spend to $600k within 2 years – this delivered a 31% increase in new attendees for them.
+We took a US brand that runs about 12 large events a year from a $0 ad spend to $600k within two years – this delivered a 31% increase in new attendees for them.

 What’s the biggest challenge that TagDigital is still trying to solve?

-Educating the marketplace on what PPC is, why you need it for your event and make life much easier for our clients.
-Once our clients see our numbers they get it, its just getting more people into the inner circle!
+Educating the marketplace on what PPC is, why you need it for your event, and making life much easier for our clients.
+Once our clients see our numbers, they get it, it’s just getting more people into the inner circle!

 What’s the best advice you ever received?